 A training strategy is applied to the neural network to discover the underlying relationships in the data set.

-To improve the predictive capabilities of the model, we can also apply model selection by trying combinations of variables and choosing those with more impact on the outcome.
+To improve the model’s predictive capabilities, we can also apply model selection by trying combinations of variables and choosing those with more impact on the outcome.

 Then, the resulting model undergoes an exhaustive testing analysis.